 - Never shows your calendar to others.

-This software is an impressive personalizable Linux calendar app that doesn’t come to your way of working but makes the significant tasks and events visible to you whenever you stare at your monitor.
+This software is an impressive personalizable Linux calendar app that doesn’t come to your way of working but makes the significant tasks and events visible whenever you stare at your monitor.
 It supports both tasks and events and saves those in the discrete list.
-This is how it helps you showing the to-dos for the near future.
+This is how it helps you show the to-dos for the near future.

-- Notifies you of the imminent events through an alarm.
+- Notifies you of imminent events through an alarm.

 - You can snooze the alarm if you feel annoyed and want to get notified later.

 - Allows you to change the look with new skins and to mix the skins if desired.